PreludeBWV1007/PreludeBWV1007.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ## The Shifts Among Others:
 After 2013, the impact of strategy on the Autos & Vehicles category became less significant due to its stable audience demand, which is primarily focused on specific themes such as reviews and modifications.
 In contrast, categories such as Education, Science & Technology, Nonprofits & Activism, How-To & Style, and News & Politics began to show significant sensitivity to strategy.
 This reflects the diversification of audience preferences and the maturation of the content market.
 Creators in these categories need to select strategies based on their unique characteristics, such as adopting a diversified strategy to broaden their reach or using a mixed strategy to balance content across multiple categories and enhance performance.

 It is evident that the rise of short videos, combined with the inherent characteristics of each category, has jointly driven changes in strategy.
 This also addresses the initial question posed in this section: Can YouTubers diversify their channels by integrating content from different categories to attract a broader audience?
 Should creators focus on a single category or mix content from multiple categories?

-The answer is not absolute; it depends on the specific characteristics of the category and the external influences at a given point in time.
+#### The answer is not absolute: it depends on the specific characteristics of the category and the external influences at a given point in time.

 # Conclusion